-MfA has developed a strong local reputation... the courses are not advertised, and there are generally around 200 applications for an annual intake of around 35 students.
-A recent grant from the Beit Trust is being used to extend our classrooms and buildings and we plan to increase student numbers to 100 starting in 2019.
+MfA has developed a strong local reputation and there generally have been 200 or so applications for an annual intake of around 45 students.
+A recent grant from the Beit Trust has been used to extend our classrooms and buildings and we plan to increase student numbers to 100 for 2021.

 The college is registered with the Zambian ministry of vocational education (TEVETA) and has their outstanding rating.
 The success of our teaching is simply expressed in the fact that in 2018 UK City & Guilds examinations 100% of MfA students passed every single paper, most with credits and distinctions.
 This compares with a City & Guilds worldwide average pass rate of 52%.

 We mainly teach motor mechanics, but what sets us apart from other technical colleges is that life skills are an integral part of our curriculum – communication, conflict resolution, interview skills, CV writing.
 We teach computing and first aid, and bring in experts to teach nutrition and sexual health as well as sustainable small-scale agriculture which is an important contributor to local diets.

 We are a Christian college, although you don’t have to be a Christian to apply, We do what we do because we take Christ seriously when he says “The first and greatest commandment is this: love the Lord your God with all your heart, soul, mind and strength.
 The second greatest is this: love others as you love yourself…” (Matthew chapter 22).
 One our aims is to help our students develop strong foundations of ethics, hard work, and discipline.

 We focus on mentoring the individual, and through those individuals we hope to impact the wider families and communities of Zambia as our students graduate from MfA as men and women of good character and great potential.